RaviPrajapati128/Heart-Attack-Risk-Predictor/README.md

 # Heart-Attack-Risk-Predictor

-An interactive **Streamlit application** that estimates heart attack risk using a **Logistic Regression model** trained on health and lifestyle data.
+An interactive **Streamlit application** that estimates heart attack risk using a **Linear Regression model** trained on health and lifestyle data.
 Users can input factors such as age, BMI, blood pressure, cholesterol, smoking status, physical activity, sleep, and family history to receive a personalized risk assessment.

 ---